ramza007/FlipGram/README.md

 ## Description

-A web applications tha allows users to share comment and like photos posted by users
+A web applications that allows users to share comment and like photos posted by users

 ## User Stories
 As a user I would like: